CesarCaramazana/DermoscopicSegmentation/README.md

 <h2> Code description </h2>

-The code was fully implemented in a Google Colab notebook (unetInception_final.ipynb), writen in PyTorch.
+The code was fully implemented in a Google Colab notebook <code>unetInception_final.ipynb</code>, writen in PyTorch.
 The main libraries used are:

 <ul>
   <li> Matplotlib </li>